gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 `salesChannel: string`

 Not set by default.
-If set to a string (example `My Sales Channel`), only products, variants, collections and locations that are published to that channel will be sourced.
-If you want to filter products by a Private App instead of Public App or default sales channel, you have to provide the App ID instead of sales channel name.
+If set to a string (example `My Sales Channel`), only products, variants, collections, and locations that are published to that channel will be sourced.
+If you want to filter products by a Private App instead of a Public App or default sales channel, you have to provide the App ID instead of sales channel name.
 You can find this in the same place as the Shopify App Password.

 💡 Note: The `salesChannel` plugin option defaults to the value of `process.env.GATBSY_SHOPIFY_SALES_CHANNEL`.
 If that value is not set the plugin will source only objects that are published to the `online store` sales channel.

-<div id="images"></div>

 ## Images

-We offer two options for displaying Shopify images in your Gatsby site.
+You have two options for displaying Shopify images in your Gatsby site.
 The default option is to use the Shopify CDN along with [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/), but you can also opt-in to downloading the images as part of the build process.
 Your choice will result in differences to the schema.
 Both options are explained below.

-<div id="use-shopify-cdn"></div>

 ### Use Shopify CDN